pachterlab/seqspec/docs/SEQSPEC_FILE.md

 2. Enable data management and tracking
 3. Simplify the interpretation and reuse of sequencing data

+A `seqspec` file contains

+1. Assay-level metadata such as library kit and sequencing machine,
+2. The 5'->3' annotation and position of the elements in a library molecule (e.g. barcodes, UMIs),
+3. A list of the reads generated from sequencing the library molecule.

 # Structure

 A seqspec file consists of three main components: